Content marketing includes blogs, guides, hubs, courses, videos, games, tools, calculators, awards, books, magazines, reports, and more.

 6. Michelin Guide

 Why it works: Michelin Tires originally started their Star Guide to help people on road trips (who eventually would need to buy tires) find the best places to eat along their routes.
-The Michelin Star Guide has since taken on a life of its own, and nowadays, many people are familiar with the guide without even realizing a tire company makes it.
-Still, their concept stays the same: Offer value first without directly selling and reap the benefits on the backend.
+The Michelin Star Guide has since taken on a life of its own, and nowadays, many people are familiar with the guide without even realizing it is made by a tire company.
+Their concept stays the same: Offer value first without directly selling and reap the benefits on the backend.

 7. Ford Motor Company Brochure Gallery